 - Hybrid or full touring boots with tech inserts: $700-1,000 with molding / footbeds (given personalized fit, it’s hard to buy used)

 - Touring skis / bindings: $300-700 used or $1,000+ new

 - Skins: $150 on sale (can often find used touring skis with skins included)

 - Poles with powder baskets and mid-grips: $50 used (e.g., demo shops at the end of the season)

 - Higher capacity backpack: $150 without airbag or $400+ with airbag (recommended)

 - Avy Rescue course: $100 and one day

-So you logged some sidecountry days and caught the bug.
+So you logged some sidecountry days and caught the backcountry bug.
 You’ll need to invest in proper uphill gear to tour.
 This stage gets pricey, so I recommend used gear for all but boots if you're budget constrained.

 First off, why do we need to skin?
-If you’ve ever hiked in deep snow, you’ll understand the inefficiencies of postholing.
+If you’ve ever hiked in deep snow, you’ll understand the inefficiencies of "postholing."
 Our ice-age ancestors invented skis for flotation.
-Beyond the relatively firm bootpacks at resorts, you need flotation to navigate long distances on natural snowpack.
+Beyond relatively firm bootpacks at resorts, you need flotation to navigate long distances on natural snowpack.
 Slapping skins on your ski bases is the most efficient approach.
-Skins have fibers pointing backward that prevent you from slipping backward as you move uphill.
+Skins have fibers pointing backward that prevent you from slipping as you move uphill.

 Uphill vs. Downhill Trade-Off